 Special Circumstances in California Pedestrian Accidents

-Pedestrian accidents are more common than many people realize, especially in the Los Angeles and Beverly Hills areas.
+Pedestrian accidents are more common than many people realize.
 Despite laws and other efforts to keep pedestrians safe, these accidents occur with alarming frequency and often end tragically.
-If you have suffered a pedestrian accident, a Los Angeles pedestrian accident attorney can help you understand your options.
+If you have suffered a pedestrian accident, a pedestrian accident attorney can help you understand your options.

 The most common type of pedestrian accident is when a pedestrian is struck by an inattentive driver while crossing the street.
-On the high traffic, high-speed roads of Los Angeles and Beverly Hills, the pedestrian can be knocked to the ground with incredible force or even rolled up onto the hood and windshield and subsequently thrown a considerable distance.
+On the high traffic, high-speed roads of California, the pedestrian can be knocked to the ground with incredible force or even rolled up onto the hood and windshield and subsequently thrown a considerable distance.
 These accidents typically result in severe injury and often death.

 Because the pedestrian comes into contact with a heavy, fast-moving vehicle and is thrown to the ground, the following injuries are quite common: